All Episodes

 All right, quick break.

-Tristy Noam will join us.
+At the top of the hour, Christine Noam will join us.

-And uh don't forget our debate tonight.
+And don't forget our debate tonight.

-Blue State, Red State, Red State, Blue State, the Great State debate.
+Blue State, Red State, Red State, Blue State, the Great State Debate.

 I, your host, will be your moderator.

-And Eric Slugo Sidel uh is with us.
+And Eric Slugo-Seidel is with us.

-And you know I've told you that story before.
+And you know, I've told you that story before.

-And I was shocked that he was at work and I was still driving to work, and I wasn't on for another two and a half hours, and that he had already read everything.
+And I was shocked that he was at work and I was still driving to work and I wasn't on for another two and a half hours and that he had already read everything.

-And I'm Like, I'll never survive.
+And I'm like, I'll never survive.

 Then I'm taking my first vacation like a year later.